Temple (LDS Church)

 In the Church of Jesus Christ of Latter-day Saints (LDS Church), a temple is a building dedicated to be a House of the Lord.
 Temples are considered by church members to be the most sacred structures on earth.

 Upon completion, temples are usually open to the public for a short period of time (an "open house").
 During the open house, the church conducts tours of the temple with missionaries and members from the local area serving as tour guides, and all rooms of the temple are open to the public.
-The temple is then dedicated as a "House of the Lord", after which only members who are deemed worthy are permitted entrance.
+The temple is then dedicated as a "House of the Lord", after which only members who are deemed "temple-worthy" by their congregational leaders are permitted entrance.

 Temples are not churches or meetinghouses designated for public weekly worship services, but rather are places of worship open only to the faithful where certain rites of the church must be performed.